 news

-Emilie Kiser, a popular TikTok content creator, is at the centre of a heartbreaking tragedy after her three-year-old son, Trigg, drowned in the family's backyard pool.
+Emilie Kiser, a popular TikTok content creator, has gone through what no mum should, after her three-year-old son, Trigg, drowned in the family's backyard pool.

 On May 12, 2025, Trigg was found unresponsive in the water at the family's home in Chandler, Arizona.
 At the time, he was being cared for by his father, Brady Kiser, who told police he had been tending to the couple's newborn, Theodore.
 He said he'd lost sight of Trigg for approximately three to five minutes, according to People.